Neural networks for quantum state tomography with constrained measurements: Results on QST with limited measurement resources

 \subsection{Incomplete measurements}

-For 2-qubit systems, we consider 9 cases for the cube setting, including cube1, cube2, ..., cube9 and 5 cases for the MUB setting, including mub1, mub2, ..., mub5.
-Note that cube$n$ (mub$n$) includes the first $n$ sets of projectors from the complete cube (MUB) measurement operators following the order in Tabel~\ref{Table:cube-mub} (see in \ref{app:measurement}).
-Since the measurement projectors are usually arranged into several sets, the incompleteness of measurement operators is defined with respect of the number of measurement sets.
+For 2-qubit systems, we consider 9 cases for the cube setting, including cube1, cube2, ..., cube9, and 5 cases for the MUB setting, including mub1, mub2, ..., mub5.
+Note that cube$n$ (mub$n$) includes the first $n$ sets of projectors from the complete cube (MUB) measurement operators following the order in Tabel~\ref{Table:cube-mub}.
+Since the measurement projectors are usually arranged into several sets, the incompleteness of measurement operators is defined concerning the number of measurement sets.

-In Figure \ref{fig:case3pureandmixed}, DNN achieves better estimation accuracy than the other two methods for both pure states and mixed states with $p=0.5$ (purity $\textup{Tr}(\rho^2)=0.5$).
-Also, LRE is sensitive to the completeness of measurement operators, since it achieves the worst performance when the number of sets is 4-8 for the cube measurement and 2-4 for the MUB measurement, but can achieve excellent infidelity for the complete cube and MUB measurements.
-Additionally, the simulation of 2-qubit states with different purities has been implemented, with results provided in \ref{app:limit}.
-The results for 3-qubit pure states are summarized in \ref{app:3qubit}.
+We first investigate the comparison results of several methods based on the cube measurement.
+Fig.~\ref{fig:case3setcube} demonstrates that our method exhibits better performance than CNN in addressing incomplete measurements for pure states and achieve comparable performance to traditional methods for random mixed states.
+Also, LRE is sensitive to the completeness of measurement operators, since it achieves the worst performance when the number of sets is 4-8 for the cube measurement.
+Fig.~\ref{fig:case3purity} demonstrate that the curves of infidelity versus purity for the three methods exhibit different trends.
+In particular, the infidelity of DNN always increases with purity for the four cases, which is similar to that of LRE.
+By comparison, the infidelity of MLE increases with purity for complete measurements but exhibits a trend of first increasing and then dropping with purity for incomplete measurements.
+The simulation results for 3-qubit pure states are summarized in Fig.~\ref{fig:3qubitincomplete}, where LRE fails to achieve good infidelity when the measurement set is close to the complete case, suggesting that LRE is sensitive to the completeness of measurements.